catamphetamine/react-responsive-ui/README.md

 </head>
 ```

-This CSS file is meant as a starting point and one should override the CSS rules defined in it to better suit the project's needs.
+This CSS file is meant as a base one and a developer should override the CSS rules defined in it (this can be done in a separate file) to better suit the project's needs.

 An alternative way of including the base CSS file when using Webpack would be: